apalache-mc/apalache/docs/src/apalache/config.md

 ## Supported keys

 In the table below, a default of "none" means that the value is optional.
+Groups indicate which settings are resolved together, but not every command consumes every top-level key.
+In particular, server startup uses the common top-level settings and the `server` group, but not `source` or `output`.
+Remote checker requests accept in-memory `source` content and reject filesystem-backed sources and `output`, as detailed below.

 | Group         | Key                  | Description                                                  | JSON type                    | Default / values                            |
 |---------------|----------------------|--------------------------------------------------------------|------------------------------|---------------------------------------------|